GunalGupta/GunalGupta/README.md

 <h4>A Full-Stack developer | Software Developer</h4>

-- 🔭 I’m currently a Pre-final Year student @IIIT Vadodara ICD
+- 🔭 I’m currently a Final Year student @IIIT Vadodara ICD
 - 🌱 I’m interested to work on Web 3.0
 - 💬 Ask me about Technology & Finance
 - 📫 How to reach me: guptagunal@gmail.com